Chickens don’t come any cuter than Belgian D’Uccles – but I am biased, of course! If only one breed I could keep, they would be it.

 Boys weigh in at 26oz, with the ladies weighing 22oz.

-There is also a rumples variety of D’Uccle called the Barbu D’Everberg which is not quite so popular, in fact it was extinct after World War 1 and was fairly recently recreated in the 1970s.
+There is also a rumples variety of D’Uccle, called the Barbu D’Everberg, which is not quite so popular.
+It was extinct after World War 1 and was relatively recently recreated in the 1970s.